logician22/energy-talking-points/src/pages/documents/why-congresss-new-budget-should-eliminate-all-ira-tax-credits.md

 - **By forcing taxpayers to prop up inefficient energy production, all the IRA subsidies make energy more expensive.** But we don’t always see the full cost because we’re paying much of it in taxes and inflation.

-- **All the IRA subsidies involve taking money from taxpayers—**including the most efficient energy producers—**and giving it to companies to produce inefficient, often totally unprofitable, forms of energy.**
+- **All the IRA subsidies involve taking money from taxpayers**—including the most efficient energy producers—**and giving it to companies to produce inefficient, often totally unprofitable, forms of energy.**

     **The result is always less efficient production and therefore higher costs.**